Lambeth Pier: Leisure services

 Since the closure of the ferry service, the pier has been used for leisure trips along the Thames.
 In the 19th century there were "constant stoppages" of steamboats at the pier.
 In 1961 Decca Radar's training school moved to the area from Blackfriars.
 In 1860, the pier was moved further out into the river following the construction of the Albert Embankment.

 Capital Cruises were operating at Lambeth and Tower Piers by the 1980s.
 Today, Thames Cruises operate from the pier.
 Tidal Cruises has run pleasure services from Lambeth Pier since the 1980s.

 Incidents

 On 9 October 1888, a body was found floating in the Thames, from where it was taken to Lambeth Pier and identified as a woman aged about 29, before being transported to the mortuary.
 Although the incident occurred at the height of the Whitechapel Murders, and the similar Whitehall Mystery murder around the same time, it is not believed to be linked to any of these.

 On 20 August 1989, the Tidal Cruises-owned Marchioness sank when it collided with a dredger, killing 51 people.
 In 1999, 120 passengers and crew on the Symphony were evacuated at Lambeth Pier after the vessel struck Lambeth Bridge.
 There were no injuries.

+Charging

+Since November 2023 it has been home to a high-voltage Shore Power connection for recharging battery powered boats.